ericjiang97/hackamon2018-techtalk/basic-git.md

 # Advanced Git

 Well, working with teams 👪 may be hard.
-There is generally two ways you can work off a branch.
+There are generally two ways you can work off a repository.

 * Using Branches
 * Using Forks